DataDog/datadog-go/README.md

 ### Supported environment variables

-* The client can use the `DD_AGENT_HOST` and (optionally) the `DD_DOGSTATSD_PORT` environment variables to build the target address if the `addr` parameter is empty.
+* If the `addr` parameter is empty, the client uses the `DD_AGENT_HOST` and (optionally) the `DD_DOGSTATSD_PORT` environment variables to build a target address.
-* If the `DD_ENTITY_ID` environment variable is found, its value will be injected as a global `dd.internal.entity_id` tag.
-This tag will be used by the Datadog Agent to insert container tags to the metrics.
-You should only `append` to the `c.Tags` slice to avoid overwriting this global tag.
+* If the `DD_ENTITY_ID` environment variable is found, its value is injected as a global `dd.internal.entity_id` tag.
+The Datadog Agent uses this tag to insert container tags into the metrics.
+To avoid overwriting this global tag, only `append` to the `c.Tags` slice.

 To enable origin detection and set the `DD_ENTITY_ID` environment variable, add the following lines to your application manifest: